Geometric inequalities for electrostatic systems with boundary: Brown-York and charged Hawking masses

 \

 {\bf Data Availability:} Not applicable.

 \

-{{\bf Acknowledgments.}} Allan Freitas wishes to thank IMECC/UNICAMP for the stimulating scientific environment provided during the development of part of this work.
+{{\bf Acknowledgments.}} The authors would like to thank the referees for their careful reading and valuable suggestions.
+Allan Freitas wishes to thank IMECC/UNICAMP for the stimulating scientific environment provided during the development of part of this work.
 He is particularly grateful to Lino Grama for his warm hospitality and constant encouragement.